Skip to Content

 Train travel is so common around the world, but here in the United States most of us always opt to fly places.
-We just did our first family train travel with Amtrak and it was pretty cool.
-We don’t do many trips in the northern USA in the fall or winter because driving is a bummer, but getting to venture to Glacier National Park in the fall via Amtrak: vintage awesome meets epic colors.
+Our first family train travel was taking Amtrak to Glacier National Park and it was pretty cool.
+We don’t do many trips in the northern USA in the fall or winter because driving is a bummer, but getting to venture to Glacier National Park in the fall via Amtrak was the perfect combination of vintage awesome and epic fall colors.

-Starting in King Street Station in downtown Seattle, we were riding on the Empire Builder.
+Starting at King Street Station in downtown Seattle, the Empire Builder is your train to Glacier National Park.
 This train route was the original one connecting St Paul, Minnesota to Seattle, Washington.
-This route is also the only one in the US to have a stop in a National Park: Glacier National Park.
+This route is also the only one in the US to have a stop in at a National Park: Glacier National Park.
 Since the Empire Builder route is so cool and historic, it’s actually a part of Amtrak’s Trails & Rails program.
-Trails & Rails is available in cooperation with the National Park Service (so you know we’re diggin’ on it already).
-For the Empire Builder line, the program includes some nifty education from Park Rangers at the Klondike Gold Rush National Historic Site in Pioneer Square (Seattle).
-Unfortunately for us, we did our trip just after the last Trails & Rails program of the year, but next time…

 Tip: if seasonal opportunities are important to you, check out both Amtrak programs and destination events when you’re booking your travel.
 Often tourism and education programs will change so double check what you’re interested in before you complete your itinerary.